-- Using the OSD menu. - Go to the SYSTEM SETUP: Basic > Presentation Timer menu and highlight Off.
-Press Mode/Enter.
-A confirmation message displays. - Highlight Yes and press Mode/Enter to confirm.
-You will see the message "Timer is Off!" displaying on the screen.
+- 1. Go back to the Presentation Timer page. - 2.
+Press ▼ and press ◀ / ► to highlight Off and press Mode/Enter.
+A confirmation message displays. - 3.
+Highlight Yes and press Mode/Enter to confirm.
+You will see the message "Timer is Off" displaying on the screen.